-The current CPVE systems utilized in MRE trucks have Iteris inSPECT installed as the primary inspection software utilized by the Department.
-The use of this software allows MREs to query various state and federal databases for the purpose of motor carrier compliance and safety.
+Employees assigned to CVEFs utilize laptops or desktop computers when conducting inspections at CVEFs.
+Iteris inSPECT is the primary inspection software utilized by the Department.
+The use of this software allows personnel to query various state and federal databases for the purpose of motor carrier compliance and safety.
 Access to this software is mission critical for commercial enforcement personnel, and the reporting and data collection is utilized by both state and federal agencies for safety and regulatory compliance.